rucnyz/Multimodal/README.md

 #### Model

-The model Model_LA is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.
+The Model_LA is the module used for the UMONS solution to the MOSEI dataset using only linguistic and acoustic inputs.

 #### Environement